 Some reports suggest that there may be a very small increased risk of breast cancer and cervical cancer, but the pill does help protect against other types of cancers such as ovarian, colon and uterine cancers.

 There is no evidence to suggest the pill causes infertility.
-Most women, who have regular periods will find that their normal cycle will return within six months.
-Some women find that their usual cycles begin again very quickly after stopping, but for others it can take longer.
+Most people who have regular periods will find that their normal cycle will return within six months.
+Some people find that their usual cycles begin again very quickly after stopping, but for others it can take longer.

 The benefits of long term use of the pill usually outweigh the risks.

-See a doctor straightaway if you have any of the following:
+See a doctor immediately if you have any of the following:

-It may reduce menopausal symptoms in some women, but is not recommended for women over 50.
+It may reduce menopausal symptoms in some people, but is not recommended for people over 50.

 If you have just had a baby and are not breastfeeding, you can start the pill on day 21 after the birth.
 You will be protected against pregnancy straight away.
 If you start the pill later than 21 days after giving birth, you will need additional contraception (such as condoms) for the next 7 days.

 If you are breastfeeding a baby less than six months old, taking the pill can reduce your flow of milk.
 It is recommended that you use a different method of contraception until you stop breastfeeding.

 If you have had a miscarriage or abortion, you can start the pill up to five days after this and you will be protected from pregnancy straight away.
 If you start the pill more than five days after the miscarriage or abortion, you'll need to use additional contraception until you have taken the pill for 7 days.